Peter W. Benner16 Wardwell Road

 - Focus is entirely on dispute resolution as mediator, arbitrator and adviser

 - With Shipman & Goodwin, regularly represented the largest hospital system in Connecticut (and affiliates), in a various disputes, internal and with third parties, involving business, reimbursement, governance, discipline, certificates of need, and clinical issues.
 Represented nursing home system in state regulatory matters.
+Represented indenture trustee in recovery, bankruptcy and restructuring of national bonds issues.

 Also represented groups of private healthcare payers seeking recovery from national providers through claims of overpayment.